TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.vmwaresolutionsbycloudsimple/public-ip-connectivity.md

 ## **Recommended Steps**

-* Check if the required ports are open on the firewall for inbound traffic. <br>
+* Check if the required ports are open on the firewall for inbound traffic
-* Check if the public IP address is mapped to the correct virtual machine. <br>
+* Check if the public IP address is mapped to the correct virtual machine
-* Check if the virtual machine receiving the public ip address traffic is running. <br>
+* Check if the virtual machine receiving the public ip address traffic is running

 ## **Recommended Documents**